-One particular piece of research that has stuck with Armstrong is a from the University of Southern California that found Black girls were 50 percent more likely than white girls to have bulimia.
+One particular piece of research that has stuck with Armstrong is a 2009 study from the University of Southern California that found Black girls were 50 percent more likely than white girls to have bulimia.
 “This was one of the most important studies in the past twenty years,” she says.
 According to the researchers, girls from families in the lowest income bracket were also significantly more likely to experience bulimia than their wealthier peers.

 While these specific areas of research have dominated the limited scientific landscape that exists around eating disorders in the Black community, Johnson points out there .
 “There is plenty of room for research exploring minority stress and the incidence of eating disorders, minority stress in the context of the treatment environment, the impact of media, and the medical interactions individuals encounter in the process of getting a diagnosis,” she says.